 - Git functionality – Use OpenShift’s interface to push code updates and changes into a base image.
 Allows for easy team collaborations.

 Alright.
 Cloudways isn’t free, nor does it have a free plan, but while the free cloud hosting services are super tempting, you have to ask yourself if you’re ready for the level of commitment and responsibility they entail.
+On the bright side, there is a 3-day free trial.

 If you’re newer to the cloud hosting world and not quite ready for the commitment that some services require, it’s better to look for low-cost, high-value cloud hosting.
 Cloudways is my personal recommendation, thanks to its dedicated support team, excellent performance, and low prices.
-You can get the full download in our in-depth review.

 Cloudways works by using existing cloud infrastructure: Choose between a number of different cloud services, and Cloudways takes care of deployment, configuration, setup, security, and updates.
 All that’s left for you is to enjoy your new cloud hosting.